ManuelPeinado/MultiChoiceAdapter/README.md

 * <tt>selectItem</tt>.
 Changes the selection state of the clicked item, just as if it had been long clicked.
 This is what the native MULTICHOICE_MODAL mode of List does, and what almost every app does, and thus the default value.
 * <tt>openItem</tt>.
 Opens the clicked item, just as if it had been clicked outside of the action mode.
 This is what the native Gmail app does.

+A common need is to customize the background of checked items.
+This is usually acomplished by changing the background selector of the

 Libraries used
 --------------------